BLACKBIRD JACKDAW ROBUSTO

-MONTECRISTO CLASSIC SERIES CHURCHILL
+MONTECRISTO PLATINUM SERIES TORO

-The Montecristo Classic Series is a surprisingly flavorful blend that delivers more than one would expect from this blend on paper.
-It begins with a blend of well-aged Dominican filler and binder tobaccos.
-Topping this unassuming blend is a top quality, USA-grown Connecticut Shade wrapper that is golden brown in color and simply beautiful.
-This special blend features tasting notes of cedar, earth and pepper with hints of nuts and cinnamon.
-This Montecristo blend is captivating and will leave you wondering what other Montecristo blends deserve your attention.
+The Montecristo Platinum Series is a surprisingly smooth and flavorful blend that delivers more than one would expect from this blend on paper.
+It begins with a blend of well-aged Dominican, Nicaraguan, and Peruvian fillers along with a Dominican binder.
+Topping this luxurious blend is a beautiful San Andrés Cubano wrapper.
+The Montecristo Platinum Series blend is exquisite and provides a rich, smooth, and sensual smoke.
+This special blend features tasting notes of cedar, leather, and nuts with hints of citrus, earth, and pepper.

 ROMEO Y JULIETA 1875 CONNECTICUT NICARAGUA TORO

 One of the most recognized names in the cigar industry, Romeo y Julieta has a reputation to uphold.
 Typically, a Romeo y Julieta is a medium bodied experience that is always pleasant.
 When the brand decided to expand their portfolio with Connecticut Nicaragua, they decided to try something different, and a new chapter in the brand’s story began.
 To make this new Romeo y Julieta 1875 Connecticut Nicaragua, the makers decided to use an all Nicaraguan blend to create a more richly flavored blend that stayed true to the brand’s identity while also appealing to a different base of aficionados.
 It was an instant success.